alpheios-project/arethusa/docs/content/plugin_guide.md

 retrievers need to define their resource - which can simply be the name of a `resource` instance.

-The configurator will know where read in the configuration for this `resource` then.
+The configurator will know where to read in the configuration for this `resource` then.
 We called `configurator.defineConfiguration` with the following configuration.